-Residential Cut-Through Traffic: Traffic passing through a specific residential area without stopping or without at least one trip end within the area.
-Cut-through traffic uses local residential streets rather than the local collector street system intended for through traffic.
+Residential Cut-Through Traffic is traffic passing through a specific residential area without stopping or without at least one trip end within the area.
+It is traffic that uses local residential streets rather than the local collector street system intended for through traffic.

-Local Residential Streets: Streets within a neighborhood that provide direct access to abutting land uses and mobility within that locality.
+Local Residential Streets are streets within a neighborhood that provide direct access to abutting land uses and mobility within that locality.
 These are functionally classified by VDOT and generally must have driveways.

-Primary Use Area: is the area which contains all the local residential streets within a community that may be affected by changes to the candidate street(s) for Residential cut-through traffic or by a change to any street that provides access to that community.
+Primary Use Area is the area which contains all the local residential streets within a community that may be affected by changes to the candidate street(s) for residential cut-through traffic or by a change to any street that provides access to that community.